Installing SeaweedFS on Linux

 Enabling TLS (optional)

-SeaweedFS supports TLS by:
+SeaweedFS supports TLS by

 - Providing a certificate + private key